occivink/mpv-scripts/README.md

 # crop.lua

 Crop the current video in a visual manner.
 UX largely inspired by [this script](https://github.com/aidanholm/mpv-easycrop), code is original.
-The main difference is that this script supports recursively cropping and handles additionnal properties (pan, zoom), there are other subtleties.
+The main difference is that this script supports recursively cropping and handles additional properties (pan, zoom), there are other subtleties.

 Press `c` to enter crop mode.
 Click once to define the first corner of the cropped zone, click a second time to define the second corner.
 You can use a binding such as `f vf del -1` to undo the last crop.

+# encode.lua

+Make an extract of the currently playing video using `ffmpeg`.
+Press `e` once to set the beginning of the extract.
+Press `e` again to set the end and start encoding.

+Preserves some of the currently applied filters (crop, rotate, flip and mirror) into the extract.
+This is pretty useful combined with crop.lua.

+Only encodes currently active tracks.
+For example, mute the player / hide the subtitles if you don't want audio/subs to be part of the extract.

+Not yet configurable.

 # drag-to-pan.lua